Olympic Council of Asia

-The Olympic Council of Asia (OCA) is a governing body of sports in Asia, currently with 45 member National Olympic Committees.
-Talal Fahad Al-Ahmad Al-Sabah was elected as President of the OCA on 8 July 2023.
-However, on 30 July 2023, the International Olympic Committee asked Randhir Singh, who was the acting president at the time, to continue as the Acting President of the OCA while the IOC investigated the OCA presidential election of 2023.
-On 13 October 2023, the IOC ethics committee asked the OCA to annul its 2023 elections due to Talal’s candidacy not fulfilling the eligibility conditions defined by the OCA Constitution and election interference by his brother Ahmad Al-Fahad Al-Sabah.

-The headquarters of the OCA is located at Kuwait City, Kuwait.
+The Olympic Council of Asia (OCA) is an international organization which represents the current 45 National Olympic Committees of Asia.

+It is affiliated with the International Olympic Committee and its affiliated bodies, including the Association of National Olympic Committees, and serves as the continental association of Asia.

+The organization's flagship event is the quadrennial Asian Games, held since 1951.

 History

 In 1948, during the 1948 Summer Olympics, Asian National Olympic Committees (NOCs) decided to organize the Asian Games, under the auspices of Asian Games Federation.
 The following year the Asian Games Federation was organized.
 Decades later this would be reorganized and the Olympic Council of Asia (OCA) was established in New Delhi on 16 November 1982.
 The International Olympic Committee (IOC) recognized the OCA within the same year.

 The OCA together with the Asian Electronic Sports Federation (AESF) announced a new campaign for the upcoming 2022 Asian Games.
 The campaign, ‘Road to Asian Games’ will be officially organized by the AESF and aims to bring the Olympic spirit to eSports and introduce an education program for participating eSports athletes.

 On 8 July 2023, Talal Fahad Al-Ahmad Al-Sabah was elected as President of the OCA.
 However, the IOC refused to recognize the election, and on 30 July 2023, the IOC, in a letter, asked Randhir Singh, who was at the time the Acting President of the OCA, to continue as acting president while the IOC investigated the 2023 OCA presidential election.
 In July 2024, Singh was elected as the next President of the OCA, and the election, where he was the sole candidate, was unanimously approved by the Election Committee.
 Singh's presidential election is set to take place at the OCA General Assembly on 8 September 2024.